LiamEarle/BabelDictionary/README.md

 # BabelDictionary

+# This project is discontinued and is for archival purposes only!

 #### What is BabelDictionary?
 **BabelDictionary** is a Python project that analyzes a random page of [The Library of Babel](https://libraryofbabel.info/) and checks for dictionary words.
 It then posts the three longest words to the Twitter account [@BabelDictionary](https://twitter.com/BabelDictionary)